CrowdStrike/foundry-sample-insider-threat/README.md

     * [`Add_Leavers_to_Identity_Protection_Watchlist.yml`](workflows/Add_Leavers_to_Identity_Protection_Watchlist.yml)[Add_Leavers_to_Identity_Protection_Watchlist.yml]`: This makes a call to Workday APIs to get leaving employees data and add employees to Identity Protection watchlist using built-in actions.
     * [`Remove_Leavers_From_Identity_Protection_Watchist.yml`](workflows/Remove_Leavers_From_Identity_Protection_Watchist.yml)`: This makes a call to Workday APIs to get employees data who left 30 days ago and removes from Identity Protection watchlist using built-in actions.

-#### Important Points
+> [!NOTE]
-* The workflow `Add_Leavers_to_Identity_Protection_Watchlist` runs daily and processes both:
+> * The workflow `Add_Leavers_to_Identity_Protection_Watchlist` runs daily and processes both:
-  * Newly identified employees who have given notice of future departure.
+>   * Newly identified employees who have given notice of future departure.
-  * Previously identified employees whose departure dates are still in the future.
+>   * Previously identified employees whose departure dates are still in the future.
+>

-  The workflow will continue to add/maintain these employees on the Identity Protection watchlist until their actual departure date.
+>   The workflow will continue to add/maintain these employees on the Identity Protection watchlist until their actual departure date.
 This ensures monitoring of all employees who have given notice but haven't yet left the company.

-* The workflow `Remove_Leavers_From_Identity_Protection_Watchist.yml` automatically removes employees from the watchlist 30 days after their departure date.
+> * The workflow `Remove_Leavers_From_Identity_Protection_Watchist.yml` automatically removes employees from the watchlist 30 days after their departure date.
 This automation helps maintain a clean and up-to-date watchlist by removing outdated entries.

 ## Foundry resources